ysufNegis/Easy-Vuln-Finder-For-Windows-Users...-Developed-Yet/README.md

 Yeah, of course you can using my codes and you can developing.
 You can use it completely free.
 # How Is Using Easy Vuln Finder?
 Just run it with Easy-Vuln-Finder.bat.
 Just click Easy-Vuln-Finder.bat taking permissons for adminastrator.
 If this tool can't running such you enter  "python Easy_Vuln_Finder.py".
-  # This'Is important.
   - Make sure the command panel is admin when you enter the command.

 # Dont Forget It!
 This app is developing yet.
 So Easy Vuln Finder is missing.
 # Screenshots